-Which we hope will be useful not only for cook lovers, but also for everybody who need co2 cartridges for any reason.
-What types of co2 cartridges available, what is the difference between them and does the cartiridges with food grade gas only useful for soda or seltzer makers?
+Which we hope will be useful not only for cook lovers but also for everybody who needs co2 cartridges for any reason.
+What types of co2 cartridges available, what is the difference between them, and does the cartridges with food-grade gas-only useful for soda or seltzer makers?

 CO2, a gas readily available in the atmosphere, is essential to human life.
 You can think of it as the sync between human life and plants; humans breathe in oxygen and release carbon dioxide.
-Plants, in turn, take this carbon dioxide and release oxygen to its environment.
+Plants, in turn, take this carbon dioxide and release oxygen into their environment.